 It wouldn’t be an Oldstyle Tales post if we didn’t discuss literature.
 The most obvious choice for reading would probably be Goethe’s “Faust, Part I.,” with its famous Chapter 25 (which depicts a witches’ Sabbath in wild detail).
 Other famous readings include Thomas Mann’s “The Magic Mountain,” and Bram Stoker’s short story “Dracula’s Guest.”
 There are other tales and poems that might not deal directly with Walpurgisnacht, but whose plots involve witchcraft and wizardry: Goethe’s “The Sorcerer’s Apprentice,” Robert Louis Stevenson’s “Thrawn Janet,” Nathaniel Hawthorne’s “Young Goodman Brown,” Algernon Blackwood’s “Ancient Sorceries,” F. Marion Crawford's "For the Blood is the Life," E. F. Benson's "The Face," Arthur Machen’s “The White People,” and M. R. James’ “The Ash Tree," just to name a few.

 2. DRINK UP!

-Like New Year’s Eve and St. Patrick’s Day, Walpurgisnacht is universally considered a night of extreme merriment.
-Heavy drinking on April 30th was de rigeur for most countries.
+Like New Year’s Eve, Mardi Gras, and St. Patrick’s Day, Walpurgisnacht is universally considered a night of extreme merriment.
+Heavy drinking on April 30th was de rigueur for most Central and Northern European countries.
 The traditional drink of Walpurgis Night is mead – delicious honey wine.
 Parties in Scandinavia and Central Europe frequently come with bottles of smooth, golden mead, and German gatherings traditionally feature “Maibowle” (or May wine), an aromatic wine punch.